nigelhorne/App-Test-Generator/README.md

 The current supported variables are

 - `test_nuls`, inject NUL bytes into strings (default: 1)

+    With this test enabled, the function is expected to die when a NUL byte is passed in.

 - `test_undef`, test with undefined value (default: 1)
 - `test_empty`, test with empty strings (default: 1)
 - `test_non_ascii`, test with strings that contain non ascii characters (default: 1)